 - Assess appropriate implementations of frameworks such as J2EE, .NET, and Ruby on Rails

-Combine the right technical skills with a strategic perspective in this certificate program, and be prepared to meet current industry demands, and positioned to meet the demands of tomorrow.
+Combine the right technical skills with a strategic perspective in this software certificate program, designed to help you meet current industry demands and become positioned to meet the demands of tomorrow.

 Credits earned through this graduate certificate may apply toward a master's degree in Information and Communications Technology.